StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 In version 1.0 I plan to switch to predominantly use DynamicHMC but I'm still experimenting with a useful replacement for quap().

-StanModels will be updated to use the new suite of packages StanSample.jl, StanOptimize.jl, StanVariational.jl, etc. (all modeled after Tamas Papp's StanDump.jl, StanRun.jl and StanSamples.jl).
+StanModels has been updated to use the new suite of packages StanSample.jl, StanOptimize.jl, StanVariational.jl, etc. (all modeled after Tamas Papp's StanDump.jl, StanRun.jl and StanSamples.jl).
+DynamicHMCModels use the latest versions of DynamicHMC and supporting packages.
+TuringModels use the AdvancedHMC/Nuts variant.

-At the meantime time, Chris Fisher has made tremendous progress with MCMCBenchmarks.jl, which compares three NUTS mcmc options.

 ## Introduction